flakzilla/cr2020-TRIAC-mod/README.md

 ### Caution & Advice
 * Do not apply the 08-80 (jumper wire) Service Bulletin if the TRIAC mod is installed.
 * At least 2oz copper is required for the PCB, at least for the CR-2020.
+* Although included in some diagrams, an RC snubber across MT1/MT2 is not required as long as the specified TRIAC is used.
 * The TRIAC mod doesn't protect the set of contacts in the CR-2020's power switch that controls the switched outlet.
 If the switched outlet is used, it will still cause wear on those contacts.

 ### Acknowledgements